 Below is a list of talks I’ve previously given with a brief description of what is covered.
-However, I have also done a lot of custom designed talks in schools to children aged between 2 years and 18 years old, to fit in with a particular part of the curriculum.
+However, I have also done a lot of custom designed talks in schools and to Beavers, Cubs and Scouts groups.
+I have designed talks suitable for children aged between 2 years and 18 years old, to fit in with a particular part of the curriculum.
 So if you don’t see something here to cover what you need, please contact me and we can discuss your requirements.

 "Photographing The Night Sky: A Beginner's Guide to Astrophotography" covers all the basics of getting started with astrophotography, with and without a telescope.
 I usually do this as a 2 hour workshop but have an abridged version which I have got down to just over an hour.